improbable-eng/etcd-cluster-operator/docs/design/resources.md

    has too few members, add a new one using the API.
 If too many, remove exactly one using the API.
 4. List the `EtcdPeer` resources that are our children.
-If we have communication with the cluster reconcile the peer resources with the member list in etcd.
-Peers that the exist in Kuberentes that the cluster does not know about should be deleted, members that exist in the cluster and are not in Kubernetes should be created.
+If we have communication with the cluster, reconcile the peer resources with the member list in etcd:

+   * If a member exists in the etcd member list, but does not have a corresponding `EtcdPeer`, then create the peer resource.
+   * If a `EtcdPeer` resource exists that does not have a corresponding member in the etcd memeber list, then remove the peer resource.

    If we don't have communication with the cluster (or the cluster is nonquorate) and we don't have enough peer resources compared with